utkarshsingh34/Biorisk-Refusal-Classifier/README.md

 | MiniLM | 0.998 | 0.985 | 0.961 | **0.808** |
 | DistilBERT | **1.000** | **1.000** | **0.990** | **0.960** |

-Full per-class precision / recall / F1 / support tables are produced in notebook 04 (TF-IDF and MiniLM at cell 5, DistilBERT at cell 7).
+Full per-class precision / recall / F1 / support tables are produced in notebook 04.
 The consolidated table is saved to `results/results_table.csv` by notebook 05.

 ---